Bromgard/rcblack/grammar/lesson12.md

 >__Sonr__ Bjǫrnólfs var __Ǫrn__, __faðir__ þeira Ingólfs ok Helgu, en __Hróaldsson__ var __Hróðmarr__, __faðir__ Leifs.
 (The son of Bjornolf was Orn, the father of Ingolf and Helgi, but Hroald's son was Hrothmar, Leif's father.)

 The substantive copula in this sentence is of course, _var_, which occurs twice in in this compound sentence that is linked by the conjunction, _en_.
 The words that are in the nominative case are indicated.
 The words, _sonr_ and _faðir_  both contain strong nominative formations.
 (Hyperlink to declension of _faðir_?)
-In order to parse the rest of the sentence, it's useful to know something about how the proper names decline. _Ǫrn_ is a proper name that means "Eagle," a word that declines like this:
+In order to parse the rest of the sentence, it's useful to know something about the declensions of the other nouns. _Ǫrn_ is a proper name that means "Eagle," a word that declines like this:

 | Case | Noun |
 |:-----|-----:|